bigmms/reinforcement_learning_hdr/README.md

 # Robust Two-exposure Image Fusion
-Implementation for robust two-exposure image fusion via reinforcement learning, CVPR 2020 (under review).
+Implementation for robust two-exposure image fusion, CVPR 2020 (under review).

 ## Introduction
 In this repository, we provide